dhis2/dhis2-docs/src/developer/web-api/overview.md

 Analytics `query` resources support extra parameters to express periods.

-Default `pe` dimension fallbacks to:
+Default `pe` dimension will fall back to:

 - `eventDate` for `/analytics/events/query`
 - `enrollmentDate` for `/analytics/enrollments/query`

-It is, however, possible to add conditions on one or more date fields and combine them.
+Adding conditions on one or more date fields and combining them are allowed.

 #### Usage of custom date periods